hliu56/MicroscopyAnalysis_Tutorial/README.md

 ## Usage

 This section show the minimal code examples illustrating how to use the functions.
-You can also check the [documentation site] (https://hliu56.github.io/MicroscopyAnalysis_Tutorial/#).
+You can also check the [documentation site](https://hliu56.github.io/MicroscopyAnalysis_Tutorial/#).

 Here we provide some example code to analysis batch images from a folder.
 Three parameters are needed for `main` function.
 `file_folder`: The folder stored the images that needed to be analyzed